 - Final comprehensive written exam: 100 multiple-choice questions

-- Final practical examinations (1 medical scenario/1 trauma scenario)
+- Final practical examinations (one medical scenario/one trauma scenario)

 Students must pass with a minimum of 75% for each of the written and practical exams.